 - Loss of Gun Ownership Rights: People with criminal records do not have the right to buy, use, or carry guns in Ohio.

-Would you like to have a skilled attorney from Koenig & Owen, LLC, help you with your battle to avoid the negative consequences of a criminal threats conviction?
+Would you like to have a skilled attorney from James D. Owen, LLC, help you with your battle to avoid the negative consequences of a criminal threats conviction?
 If so, please pick up the phone and call our law office in Columbus, OH, today.
 We know what it takes to win cases like yours, and we are ready to fight tirelessly on your behalf.

 Defenses Against Ohio Criminal Threats Charges